Dr Jennifer Carter

 BA, MRes, PhD, SFHEA

-Jennifer joined Oxford as a teaching and research fellow in epidemiology and statistics in 2014.
-As an Associate Course Director, she assists with the curriculum development and pedagogical leadership for the MSc in Global Health Science & Epidemiology course.
-She has also worked as module lead for both the Statistics and Epidemiology modules on this course; providing lectures, tutorials and assessments; and she coordinates the Summer Lecture Series, short courses in epidemiology and statistics, and is the director of the Oxford Research Introduction programme (OxREIN).
+As an Associate Course Director, Jennifer assists with curriculum development and pedagogical leadership for the MSc in Global Health Science & Epidemiology.
+She provides lectures, tutorials and assessments as a module lead for both the Statistics and Epidemiology modules on this course.
+She also coordinates the Summer Lecture Series, short courses in epidemiology and statistics, and is the director of the Oxford Research Introduction programme (OxREIN).

 Before coming to Oxford, Jennifer completed a Master of Research (MRes) degree in Psychology at the University of Manchester, and a PhD in Epidemiology at King’s College London.
 Her previous research examined psychosocial influences on the development of socioeconomic inequalities in mental and physical health across the life course.